Rachel Philbrick. Registered MBACP. Experienced Therapeutic Counsellor

-I practise from rooms in Brecon and Hay on Wye, and will also counsel over Skype after an initial meeting, if a client has difficulty with meeting up.
-Walk and Talk sessions take place in the locality of Brecon and Hay.
+I practise from rooms in Brecon and Hay on Wye, and will also counsel over Skype after at least one initial meeting, if a client has difficulty with meeting up.

 Training, qualifications & experience

 I have a Post-Graduate Diploma in Integrative Therapeutic Counselling from the University of South Wales, and am a Registered Member of the British Association for Counsellors and Psychotherapists.

 I have integrated a person-centred approach with psychodynamic theory, within a relational integrative model.
 I have described my approach in more detail in the General Information section above.